 If you don’t like heels or never wear them, skip ’em — and here’s why.

 1. You don’t want to trip in them.

 2. You won’t feel comfortable in them if you’re not used to the added height.

 3. You should stay true to your own personal style.

 Wedding Shoe Mistakes: #3 – Not having these three key shoe accessories.

-Three things I’d recommend for your shoes on the wedding day: 1) these for the back of your foot, 2) these to keep your heels from slipping, and 3) these to keep you from slipping.
+Three things I’d recommend for your shoes on the wedding day: 1) these for the backs of your feet, 2) these to keep your heels from slipping, and 3) these to keep your soles from slipping.
 You may also want to pick up a pair of these (they fold and fit in your purse!) for the ride home.

 Wedding Shoe Mistakes: #4 – Not shopping around.

-If shopping in person, bring a coupon (DSW sometimes sends them if you’re on their mailing list) so you can save a little extra money.
+If shopping, have a coupon code(Zappos sometimes sends them if you’re on their mailing list) so you can save a little extra money.
 And, bring those shoes to your dress fitting!
 (See more on this in #7.)

 Wedding Shoe Mistakes: #5 – Forgetting a spare pair.